 Food in Taiwan

 When it comes to food, Taiwan is one of the most-loved travel destinations amongst food connoisseurs.
 Taipei is the best city for the ultimate culinary experience in Taiwan.
 Taiwan at Night brings the best for food lovers.
 There are a number of markets in Taipei that sell some amazing street food including bubble tea and stinky tofu.
-Some of the top Taipei markets are Shilin Night Market, Raohe Night Market, and Huaxi Street Night Market.
+Some of the top Taipei markets are Shilin Night Market, Raohe Night Market, Ximending Market, and Huaxi Street Night Market.
+Also, don’t forget about tipping in Taipei!

 Chinese number gestures